-Methemoglobinemia happens when oxygen levels in the blood drop dangerously low.
-Symptoms include cyanosis (bluish color of the skin) and chocolate brown-colored blood.
-The condition can be fatal.
+A long-known side effect of benzocaine, methemoglobinemia happens when oxygen levels in the blood drop dangerously low.
+Symptoms can develop within two hours of using the products.
+They include cyanosis (bluish color of the skin) and chocolate brown-colored blood.

-At least four people, including one infant, died of methemoglobinemia between February 2009 and October 2017.
+The four methemoglobinemia deaths happened between February 2009 and October 2017

 The advocacy group Public Citizen filed a lawsuit against the FDA in 2017.
 The lawsuit sought to force the agency to act on a petition Public Citizen had filed in 2014 over benzocaine uses and warnings.

-Public Citizen’s benzocaine lawsuit says regulators have known as far back as 1991 that benzocaine is linked to methemoglobinemia.
+Public Citizen’s lawsuit says regulators have known as far back as 1991 that the chemical is linked to methemoglobinemia.
 But no warnings were issued to the public for more than 25 years.

-The FDA has also said since 1991 that benzocaine medications are not necessary or useful to relieve teething pain.
+In 1991, the FDA classified benzocaine as an over-the-counter analgesic and anesthetic.
+It noted such products are not necessary or useful to relieve teething pain.
 That’s because they tend to wash off the baby’s gums within minutes.

-“We have carefully considered your requests and share your concerns regarding the risk to public health posed by over-the-counter (OTC) oral health care drug products containing benzocaine,” said the letter from Janet Woodcock, director of the Center for Drug Evaluation and Research.
+“We have carefully considered your requests and share your concerns regarding the risk to public health posed by over-the-counter (OTC) oral health care drug products containing benzocaine,” said a letter from Janet Woodcock, director of the FDA’s Center for Drug Evaluation and Research.

 “In particular, we agree that any potential benefits of using OTC oral health care drug products containing benzocaine to treat sore gums in infants and children due to teething do not outweigh the risks of methemoglobinemia associated with these products.
 We also agree that there are methemoglobinemia risks for adults and children 2 years and older when using OTC oral health care drug products containing benzocaine.”

-The FDA did not require a recall of benzocaine products in May 2018.
-But the FDA urged manufacturers to stop marketing over-the-counter oral products for teething in infants and children younger than 2.
+The FDA also urged manufacturers to stop marketing over-the-counter oral products for teething in infants and children younger than 2.